-Now more than ever, people with the right tools are needed to guide businesses and employees to achieving maximum results both personally and professionally.
-With cell phones, email, and social media, there is very little difference between what is personal and professional information, and some employees need trainings on ethics as well as boundaries.
+Now more than ever, people with the right tools are needed to guide businesses and employees to achieve maximum results — both personally and professionally.
+With cell phones, email, and social media, there is very little difference between what is personal and professional information, and some employees need training on ethics as well as boundaries.
 There have been a number of employees who have lost their jobs because of lack of awareness of what was inappropriate to share on social media.
-I believe that with the correct people in place, the correct policies, and coaching that these things would not happen.
+I believe that, with the correct people in place, the correct policies, and coaching, these things would not happen.

 - Can graduates of organizational psychology programs find careers all over the country?

 In organizational psychology, the job and earning potential is endless.
 I believe that every company would benefit from having a professional come in to assess the needs of the company and then assist the company with implementation.
 You can find work anywhere in the country.
 All you have to do is reach out.